bioneoficial/DEVinHouse/reactTodoList/README.md

 ## How run this Project

 In the project directory, you can run:
+### `npm install`
 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.

 You will also see any lint errors in the console.